 POLICY ENV6: AREA OF SEPARATION

-The area of land identified on the Proposals Map is designated as an Area of Separation.
+The area of land identified in Figure 16 is designated as an Area of Separation.
 Development within the area should be located and designed to maintain and where possible enhance the separation of the villages.